gcloud440/gcloud440/README.md

 ## ⚡ Fun Fact

-As a tech bro, here is a rizz line to use on your crush or babe: **‘You are the CSS in my HTML’**
+As a tech bro, here is a rizz line to use on your crush or babe: **‘You are the CSS in my HTML and You STYLE-Up my Life’**